JeffreySarnoff/ArbNumerics.jl/docs/src/precisions.md

+#Precision

 ## minimum precision

-The minimum precision is 24 significant bits.
+The minimum precision is 24 significant bits, or 8 significant digits.

 ## working precision